 - 6. In I Timothy 3:16 is found one of the most concise and beautiful statements in all the Scriptures regarding the incarnation.
 What does the Apostle Paul declare about the incarnation in the first phrase of this text? - a.
-By common confession, G is the M of god-liness.
-The phrase "by common confession" may also be translated, "by consent of all" or "without controversy or dispute."
+G indeed, we confess, is the M of godliness.
+The phrase "we confess" indicates a consent of all, one without controversy or dispute.
 The word "mystery" [Greek: mustêrion] refers to that which is or has been hidden or unintelligible.
 The word "godliness" [Greek: eusébeia] refers to all true devotion toward God.
 This phrase is best understood as: "All Christians confess without dispute that great is the mystery which is the foundation and source of all true devotion to God." - b.
-He who was R in the F. The mystery that is the foundation and source of all true godliness is the Son of God and the saving work that He accomplished "in the flesh."
+He was M in the F. The mystery that is the foundation and source of all true godliness is the Son of God and the saving work that He accomplished "in the flesh."
 The incarnation is a fundamental doctrine of the Christian faith.
 If Jesus was not conceived both of the Holy Spirit and in the womb a virgin, then He was not God incarnate, and the rest of the gospel is a lie-the cross has no saving power; the resurrection was a hoax; and we remain in our sins, separated from God and without hope.